golemfactory/golem-docs/src/pages/docs/creators/tools/goth/running-goths-interactive-mode.md

 ---
 description: Making use of goth's interactive mode
+title: Running Goth
+type: Tutorial
 ---

 # Using Test Harness to test Golem apps

-{% hint style="danger" %}
+{% alert level="danger" %}
 What you're going to try is still considered experimental.

 We're assuming here that you were able to run both `goth` and a requestor app correctly on your machine earlier and thus, you have all the components up and running without issues.

-If you hadn't tried those yet though, please have a look at the earlier parts of our handbook:
+If you hadn't tried those yet though, please have a look at the earlier parts of our handbook: [Running Goth](/docs/creators/tools/goth/running-goth).

-{% /hint %}
+{% /alert %}

 You're here, excellent!
 If you successfully ran the tests in the previous step, you probably already guessed that this is what we use internally in our CI process to ensure that our subsequent builds of Golem and its components are working correctly.